thisisrandy/catan-randomizer/README.md

     city produces 4 gold.
   - _Far Islands_: Treat these as in _SF_.
 A settlement produces one resource
     of the player's choice, and a city produces two.
-While there's little compelling reason to do so until the endgame (i.e. for victory points that are slightly cheaper than cities, or if cities have run out), players may build harbor settlements on the _Far Islands_.
+While there's little compelling reason to do so until the endgame (e.g. for victory points that are slightly cheaper than cities, or if cities have run out), players may build harbor settlements on the _Far Islands_.
 If they do, harbor settlement production is the same as basic settlements, per usual.